-We welcome Miss Britney to our team!
-Miss Britney has commenced her traineeship in Children’s services Certificate three and will be with us during her 12 month contract.
+We welcome Miss Emma to our team!
+Miss Emma has commenced her traineeship in Children’s services Certificate three and will be with us during her 12 month contract.

-You will see Miss Britney in all rooms assisting with program release, replacing rostered days off, annual leave etc.
+You will see Miss Emma in all rooms assisting with program release, replacing rostered days off, annual leave etc.

-Children in Tiggers Place and Pooh’s Corner are required to bring in a piece of fruit each day.
+Children in Tiggers Place and Pooh’s Corner are required to bring in a piece of fruit or vegetable each day.

 Please remember, our sun protection policy states for all children to wear a broad brimmed, legionaries style hat or bucket style hat – NO BASEBALL HATS ALLOWED!

 Also, children should wear clothing that covers their shoulders – NO SINGLETS, STRAP DRESSES OR MUSCLE TOPS.
 NO THONGS ALLOWED.

 This is to encourage lifelong sun protection skills for your child.

 Please also dress your child appropriately for going to the toilet – no belts, buttons and not having lots of layers that need to be removed.

 Please label EVERYTHING; we have many similar items eg: drink bottles, bags etc.